Ferruginous Glider (Tramea limbata)

 Distribution

 Tramea limbata has a very wide distribution.
 It is erratically distributed throughout sub-Saharan Africa and is also found on Madagascar and many of the Indian Ocean islands.
-Populations additionally occur in parts of the Middle East and Western Asia.
+Populations also occur in parts of the Middle East and Western Asia.

 Below is a map showing the distribution of records for Ferruginous Glider in the OdonataMAP database as at February 2020.